Black Sabbath: 1997–2006: Osbourne rejoins and Reunion

 Shortly before a European tour in the summer of 1998, Ward had a heart attack and was temporarily replaced by former drummer Vinny Appice.
-Ward returned for a U.S. tour with openers Pantera, which began in January 1999 and continued through the summer, headlining the annual Ozzfest tour.
+Ward returned for a US tour with openers Pantera, which began in January 1999 and continued through the summer, headlining the annual Ozzfest tour.
 Following these appearances, the band was put on hiatus while members worked on solo material.
 Iommi released his first official solo album, Iommi, in 2000, while Osbourne continued work on Down to Earth (2001).

 Sabbath returned to the studio to work on new material with all four original members and producer Rick Rubin in the spring of 2001, but the sessions were halted when Osbourne was called away to finish tracks for his solo album in the summer.
-"It just came to an end…" Iommi said.
+"It just came to an end..."
+Iommi said.
 "It's a shame because [the songs] were really good".
 Iommi commented on the difficulty getting all the members together to work:

 In March 2002, Osbourne's Emmy-winning reality show The Osbournes debuted on MTV, and quickly became a worldwide hit.
-The show introduced Osbourne to a broader audience and to capitalise, the band's back catalogue label, Sanctuary Records released a double live album Past Lives (2002), which featured concert material recorded in the 1970s, including the Live at Last (1980) album.
+The show introduced Osbourne to a broader audience and, to capitalise, the band's back catalogue label Sanctuary Records released a double live album, Past Lives (2002), which featured concert material recorded in the 1970s, including the Live at Last (1980) album.
 The band remained on hiatus until the summer of 2004 when they returned to headline Ozzfest 2004 and 2005.
-In November 2005, Black Sabbath were inducted into the UK Music Hall of Fame, and in March 2006, after eleven years of eligibility—Osbourne famously refused the Hall's "meaningless" initial nomination in 1999—the band were inducted into the U.S. Rock and Roll Hall of Fame.
+In November 2005, Black Sabbath were inducted into the UK Music Hall of Fame, and in March 2006, after eleven years of eligibility—Osbourne famously refused the Hall's "meaningless" initial nomination in 1999—the band were inducted into the US Rock and Roll Hall of Fame.
 At the awards ceremony Metallica played two Sabbath songs, "Hole in the Sky" and "Iron Man" in tribute.